Self-neglect: Treatments

 Treatment may involve treating the cause of the individual's self-neglect, with treatments such as those for depression, dementia or any physical problems that are hampering their ability to care for themselves.

 The individual may be monitored, so that any excessive deterioration in their health or levels of self-care can be observed and acted upon.

 Treatment can involve care workers providing home care, attending to cleansing, dressing or feeding the individual as necessary, without reducing their independence and autonomy any more than is essential.

 In combination with other illnesses, self-neglect may be one of the indicators that a person would be a candidate for treatment in sheltered housing or residential care.
 This would also improve their condition by providing opportunities for social interaction.

 If the person is deemed not to have the mental capacity to make decisions about their own care, they may be sectioned or compelled to accept help.
 If they are in possession of their mental faculties, they have a right to refuse treatment.

-In 2023, the U.S. Food and Drug Administration (FDA) approved a new drug called lecanemab for the treatment of early-stage Alzheimer's disease.